Payment Gateways: 10 Questions to Find the Right One for You

 You will usually also be charged extra fees for any chargebacks.

 If you only take a relatively low volume of online payments, then you should try to avoid monthly fees and a high setup cost.
-You might also want to consider Becs Direct Debit, which is typically cheaper than card payments.
+You might also want to consider ACH bank debit, which is typically cheaper than card payments.

 3. How soon does your business need to receive funds from sales?